 The ARP notes that sections 37-80-120, 37-83-104, and 37-83-106, C.R.S. allow for exchanges to occur between reservoirs without a decreed exchange right, if recognized by the Division Engineer.
-The ARP states that appropriate accounting between the Division Engineer's Office and the Subdistrict will occur on a regular and routine basis as these exchanges occur and that they will be documented and reported in the 2021 Annual Report.
-The Division Engineer's Office will be notified in advance of these exchanges.
+The ARP states that appropriate accounting between the Division Engineer's Office and the Subdistrict will occur on a regular and routine basis as these exchanges occur and that they will be documented and reported in the 2022 Annual Report.
+The Division Engineer's Office will be notified in advance of these exchanges, and the exchanges must be documented and approved prior to them occurring.

-The ARP provides documentation that the Subdistrict has renewed forbearance agreements for the 2021 Plan Year with six canals located on the main stem of the Rio Grande with whom they had agreements during previous Plan Years.
-The Subdistrict describes a yield of 200 to 800 acre-feet of yield from forbearance in the Operations section of the ARP.
-This is a much more realistic figure than what is listed in the table of replacement sources.
+The ARP provides documentation that the Subdistrict has renewed forbearance agreements for the 2022 Plan Year with several canals located on the main stem of the Rio Grande.
+The

+Subdistrict describes a yield of 200 to 800 acre-feet from forbearance in the Operations section of the ARP.
+Exercise of these agreements is at the discretion of the Subdistrict.